LLNL/RAJA/docs/sphinx/tutorial.rst

 Red-Black Gauss-Seidel
 ----------------------
 In this example we revisit the boundary value problem solved by the Jacobi method and apply a Red-Black Gauss-Sidel scheme.
-Although the Gauss-Sidel scheme is inherently a sequential algorithm we may expose parallism by applying the following coloring to the interior nodes of the domain
+The classic Gauss-Sidel method is inherrently a sequential algorithm; however, parallism may be exposed by coloring the interior nodes in the following manner

 .. image:: figures/redblackGS.png
    :scale: 10 %
    :align: center

 By applying such a coloring we may iterate over the different colors sequentially while updating each color in parallel.
-We can encapsulate the transversal using a ``RAJA::NestedPolicy`` where we specify can specify the outer policy to be executed sequentially and the inner policy in parallel
+We can encapsulate the sequential/parallel transversal using by using a ``RAJA::NestedPolicy``.

 .. literalinclude:: ../../examples/example-gauss-seidel.cpp
                     :lines: 267-268

-The details of the transveral are captured using a ``RAJA::StaticIndexSet`` (for more info see ___ ).
-The following code block illustrates how to construct the index set for a Red-Black Gauss-Sidel scheme.
+Furthermore, we may construct a ``RAJA::StaticIndexSet`` which encapsulates the indices for the red and black nodes as two seperate list segments (for more info see ____ ).
+The following block of code illustrates the construction of the ``RAJA::StaticIndexSet``

 .. literalinclude:: ../../examples/example-gauss-seidel.cpp
                     :lines: 215-244

 A full working version ``example-gauss-seidel.cpp`` may be found in the example folder.